derrikdennis/matplotlib-challenge/README.md

 # Matplotlib - The Power of Plots

+If you would like to see my finding, please scroll down to the findings section.

 ## Background

 What good is data without a good plot to tell the story?